TimothyGu/alac/README.md

 Apple Lossless Audio Codec with autotools.
-This repo uses the source code from http://alac.macosforge.org/ and wrap it around using autotools and (incomplete) Debian build toolchain.
+This repo uses the source code from http://alac.macosforge.org/ and wrap it around using autotools and Debian build toolchain.

 ## Prerequisites, if you want to build it yourself